shreddedbacon/blog/content/post/concourse-slackbot.md

 Or skip the output

 ![SlackbotSkipoutput](/img/slackbot-03.png)

+I did think about having this as a direct passthrough to Concourse, where you @ the bot like `@concoursebot trigger-job team/pipeline/job` but being able to restrict that to users within slack would become difficult.
+Maybe in the future

 Enjoy running concourse jobs from slack!
 Feel free to submit any issues or PRs if you see something you might want.